Are there any age restrictions on entry?

 Yes they are, but only for Solo swimmers entering into our Age Group Waves and swimmers in Teams.

-Wetsuits are NOT permitted for solo swimmers in the Elite Category.
+Wetsuits are NOT permitted for solo swimmers in the Elite Category (10km & 21km)

 Wetsuits are not typically allowed in many ocean swimming events however they are a great buoyancy aid that offer assistance to inexperienced or less confident ocean swimmers.

-The Safety Briefing will be in Surfers Paradise on Friday May 29.
-The venue will be confirmed shortly.
+A Safety Briefing will be held in Surfers Paradise, on Friday May 5th.
+The venue will be Surfers Paradise SLSC.

-Every skipper must attend the Safety Briefing on Friday night, before the event.
+Every skipper must attend the Safety Briefing before the event.
 If you are chartering a vessel, the Skipper of that vessel will also need to attend.

-Every Solo swimmer and Team Captain must alspo attend with their Skippers.
+Every Solo swimmer and Team Captain must also attend with their Skippers.

-Is there a time restriction to complete the event?
+Is there a time restriction to complete the 21km event?

 Yes there is.
 The following time restrictions will be enforced to ensure the safety of all competitors.
 Any swimmer yet to round the final turn will be assisted by water safety personnel.
 However, we do love to see every swimmer cross the finish line, so we prefer not to intervene if a swimmer is in close proximity to a checkpoint still swimming comfortably.